What are best proofreading practices?

 How do I strike a balance between challenges and successes?

 Students from low-income backgrounds may have encountered many challenges in life.
 While those challenges and obstacles are worthy of mention, it's important to focus on how they were overcome.
 The ability to reach high achievement levels in the face of these obstacles is noteworthy, and admissions officers want to hear more about that.
-They don't, however, want to read an entire essay that is excessively negative — where it seems the writer hasn't learned anything from the challenges he or she has faced.
+They don't, however, want to read an entire essay that is excessively negative — where it seems the writer hasn't learned anything from the challenges they have faced.

 Avoid listing the challenges you have faced.
 Instead, mention them but then shift to explaining what you learned as a result, how you were inspired, etc. In doing so, you will show great character development and a maturity that admissions officers are looking for.